BCH-RC/DiVenn2/README_v2.md

 #### Key Features:

--   Compare up to **15 gene sets** simultaneously;
+-   Comparison of up to **15 gene sets** simultaneously.
--   Supports **bulk** and **scRNA-seq** inputs;
+-   Supports both **bulk** and **scRNA-seq** inputs.
--   Visualize results with customizable **force-directed network graphs**;
+-   Interactive **force-directed network graphs** for dynamic visulaization.
--   Perform **GO/KEGG** pathway enrichment analysis using `clusterProfiler` R package;
+-   Integrated **GO/KEGG pathway enrichment analysis** via `clusterProfiler` R package.
--   Export high-resolution plots and interactive tables;
+-   High-resolution plot and interactive interactive exports.
--   Choose from **27 species**, including lesser-model species
+-   Support **27 species**, including lesser-studied organisms.
--   Support **4 gene ID types** including NCBI/Entrez, Ensembl, UniProt, and gene symbol;
+-   Accepts multiple gene ID types: **NCBI/Entrez, Ensembl, UniProt, and Gene Symbol**.
--   Built-in scripts and Docker pipeline for scRNA-seq DEG preparation.
+-   Built-in scripts and Docker pipelines for scRNA-seq DEG preparation.

-The application is freely available at <https://divenn-dev.tch.harvard.edu/v3_yl/index.php>.
+DiVenn 2.0 is freely available at <https://divenn-dev.tch.harvard.edu/v3_yl/index.php>.

 ---

 ### Input & Data Preparation

-#### 1. Classic Analysis Input
+#### Classic Analysis
-DiVenn currently accepts two types of input data:
+DiVenn 2.0 accepts two input format for classic analysis:

-- **Two-column tab-delimited files**: For example, gene ID and corresponding pathway data, transcription factors and their regulated downstream genes, and microRNAs and corresponding target genes.
-The second column must be "1" or "2".The first column is gene IDs and the second column is gene regulation value.
-The second column must be '1' or '2'. we require users to use '1' to represent up-regulated genes and '2' to represent down-regulated genes based on their own cut-off value of fold change.
+- **Two-column tab-delimited files**:
+  - First column: Gene IDs
+  - Second column: Gene regulation values (1 for up-regulated, 2 for down-regulated genes)

 - **Gene expression data**: The first column is gene IDs and the second column is gene regulation value.
 The gene regulation value should be obtained from differentially expressed (DE) genes.
 Users can select the cut-off value of fold change (for example, two-fold change) to define their DE genes.
 To simplify this gene regulation value, we require users to use “1” to represent up-regulated genes and “2” to represent down-regulated genes based